stonehound/Repo/Codes/python/react/projnote.md

 9/15/2025
 After struggling to get Manim installed on RaspberryPi OS, I had some luck using the Pygame library animating a rectangle with growing height.
 I now want to use Pyaudio to see if I can get volume data from an input signal in real time.

+9/16/2025
+Was working with Numpy to try simple audio generation, struggling to get access to audio resources on a samsung tablet running Android OS.
+The Pi4 arrived, I'm currently configuring it to continue project development primarily on this platform.
+Running DietPi os and XFCE for lightweight build to get better audio & video performance.